arijitray1993/FrequentItemSetMining/README.md

 Output will be auto-saved in a file named `output_25k.dat`.

+While the program in running, a number will be displayed that corresponds to the length of the frontier yet to be explored.
+The closer that is to 0, the closer the analysis is to completion.

 Note: The analysis for retail_25k.dat takes about 260 MB of RAM.